vortexmakes/rkh-examples/blinky.cmake.cpp/README.md

 - *rkhfwk_adapter.h*: defines utilities for using RKH framework in a C++ application.
 This file is going to be part of RKH framework in future releases.
 - *bsp_blinky.cpp*: implements a BSP specific part according to this example.

-##### _Other alternatives_
+##### Other alternatives
-Knowing that C++ is a powerful and versatile language, this project proposes additional alternatives to use RKH framework in a C++ application.
+Knowing that C++ is a powerful and versatile language, this project proposes additional alternatives, listed below, to use RKH framework in a C++ application.
-In order to use these alternatives with the same CMake project you have to rename the following files to blinky.h/blinky.cpp.
 1. _blinky.public.h_/_blinky.public.cpp_:
     - Every C callback just calls a specific C++ method of the active class.
     - It means that every C callback has its own C++ method, whose implementation